Why Pick Us?

 We were provided with exactly what we requested.
 My instructor knew exactly where to go for the weather to get the most flying for my $.

-Having been on both sides of both small fans large flying schools and airlines, I can highly recommend Verne and AFR.
+Having been on both sides of both small fans large flying schools and airlines, I can highly recommend AFR.

 For anyone who is new to general aviation (aka little planes) they are limited by weather more so than large aircraft, so we had great results by calling ahead and discussing our requirements!
 The old saying -“if you have time to spare, go by air” springs to mind.